MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/plotly-scatter3d-fl.md

 ## Usage

 `plotly_scatter3d_fl()` is a user-defined function [tabular function](../query/functions/user-defined-functions.md#tabular-function), to be applied using the [invoke operator](../query/invokeoperator.md).
 You can either embed its code in your query, or install it in your database.
-There are two usage options: ad hoc and persistent usage.
-See the below tabs for examples.
+You can either embed its code as a query-defined function or you can create a stored function in your database.
+See the following tabs for more examples.

 ### [Ad hoc](#tab/adhoc)